iioinc/iioScript/README.md

 # iioScript

-A scripting language for rapid UI and interactive application development.
+A scripting language for rapid animation development.

-This script could be used on any platform, though it requires an interface to translate the script to a runnable application in the native environment.
+This language could be used for any platform, though it requires an interface to translate the script to a runnable application in the native environment.

-A JavaScript interface is provided in this repo using Jison and iioEngine.
+A JavaScript interface is provided in this repo using Jison and iioEngine: http://iioengine.com

 ### Authors

 Created by Sebastian Bierman-Lytle (@sbiermanlytle) and Shuo Zheng (@shzhng)

+### Source Code

+`grammar.jison` defines all iioScript language syntax with hooks into the iioEngine API.

+`iioScript.js` is a .iio -> .js transpiler, precompiled with Jison: https://zaa.ch/jison/

 ## Specification